wendyh2/wendyh2.github.io/essays/Checkpoint_Assignment_#3.md

   - Group
 ---

 ## Show what each page will look like.
 The pages don't need to be fully functional, but the design should be clear.
-Here's an example PPT prototype:

 Click HERE [link](https://dport96.github.io/ITM352/morea/150.Assignment2/experience-Assignment2_retrospective.html) for an overview of our prototype layout and functionality for our Assignment 3 e-commerce website.